Mara-tech/jordan/libraries/prototype/contract.md

 This can be performance, functional or whatever kind of information.
 It intends to be keys for decision-making.
 #### HTTP API v1
 POST {taskId}/status
-Success response : 200 OK
+Success response : status_id.
+Code : 200 OK
 #### API function(s)
 from JordanInstance or JordanTask